angzeli/pytorch-fundamentals/part_6/README.md

-# 📘 Part 6 — Structured and Advanced Bayesian Optimisation Workflows
+# 📘 Part 6 — Advanced Bayesian Optimisation Workflows

 Part 6 takes the realism-oriented workflows of Part 5 and pushes them into settings where the optimiser must reason about **richer structure in the problem itself**.